-Corning MondioRing TrialsPosted over 5 years ago by Holly
+Corning MondioRing TrialsPosted almost 6 years ago by Holly

 I try not to pick favorites but here are a few reasons why MondioRing trials are more fun than AKC trials:

 - “Stand next to Batman” is a legit judge's direction